xteam-cloner/xteam-urbot/README.md

 • pip3 install --no-cache-dir  -r requirements.txt

-• pip3 install --no-cache-dir -r re*/st*/op*.txt

 Fill your variables in the env by

-• cp sample.env .env && vi .env
+• nano .env

 If you have finished edit, CTRL S + CTRL X.

 • Install screen to keep running your bot when you close the terminal by

-• screen -S Userbot
+• screen -S xteam-urbot

 • Finally Run the bot: